Bacary Sagna will hold talks with Manchester City next week as he steps up plans to find a new club.

-But newly-crowned Premier League champions City are believed to be in pole position to capture the versatile full-back.
+But newly-crowned Premier League champion City is believed to be in pole position to capture the versatile full back.

-Manuel Pellegrini’s team are ready to offer Sagna a £100,000-a-week deal spread over three years, even though his premier position at right-back is the same as that of Pablo Zabaleta, one of City’s best players this season.
+Manuel Pellegrini’s team is ready to offer Sagna a 100,000 pound-a-week deal spread over three years, even though his premier position at right back is the same as that of Pablo Zabaleta, one of City’s best players this season.

-Arsenal had been close to an agreement with Sagna last month after offering him an £80,000-a-week, two-year deal with the option of a third year in a final attempt to keep him at the club.
+Arsenal had been close to an agreement with Sagna last month after offering him an 80,000 pound-a-week, two-year deal with the option of a third year in a final attempt to keep him at the club.

 However, the 31-year-old has rejected the offer and he will end his seven-year spell at Emirates Stadium after Saturday's final.

 Losing Sagna will be a blow to Arsene Wenger, with the player offering experience and versatility that is not easy to replace.
-He filled in at centre-back against Norwich City on Saturday as Wenger chose to rest Per Mertesacker ahead of the cup final.
+He filled in at center back against Norwich City on Saturday as Wenger chose to rest Per Mertesacker ahead of the cup final.

 Toulouse's Serge Aurier is currently top of Arsenal’s target list to replace Sagna.
-Goal revealed on Tuesday that the Gunners have opened preliminary talks with the Ligue 1 club about a £7million summer move for the Ivory Coast international, 21.
+Goal revealed on Tuesday that the Gunners have opened preliminary talks with the Ligue 1 club about a 7 million pound summer move for the Ivory Coast international, 21.